amberscript/api-docs-real-time/source/index.html.md

-  "type": "<String; one of the types from the table on the left>", "message": "<String | Object<message: Array<Object>>>", "ready": "<boolean; not present on result type messages>", "message": "<String; not present on result type messages", }
+  "type": "<String; one of the types from the table on the left>", "message": "<String | Object<message: Array<Object>>>", "ready": "<boolean; not present on result type messages>", "messageCode": "<String; not present on result type messages", }
 ```